sagemath/sagewiki_to_gh-2022-10-10/days35.5.md

 FUNDING: If you're interested in attending, there may be funding for you.
 Please contact <<MailTo(kcrisman AT gmail DOT com)>> as soon as possible, and by late November if you are not a US citizen or permanent resident.

 REIMBURSEMENT: You can be reimbursed for hotel and travel expenses.
+Here is the [[attachment:SAGE Days 35.5 Reimbursements.pdf|reimbursement form]].
+The instructions and address to send it to are on the form.
 Contact the organizers for more details.

 TICKETS FAQ: [[days27/faq|This FAQ]] from Sage Days 27 is probably still more or less valid.

 PARTICIPANTS:

+ * Karl-Dieter Crisman (Gordon College) (organizer)
- * Jason Grout (Drake University)
+ * Jason Grout (Drake University) (co-organizer)
  * Alex Kramer (Drake University)
- * Karl-Dieter Crisman (Gordon College)
  * Ian Stokes-Rees (Harvard)
  * Benjamin Jones (UW-Stout)
  * Amy Feaver (CU Boulder)